 2.1 Retired Non-Citizen

-- An investor who holds a valid Occupation Permit and the aggregate turnover of his company has exceeded 45 million rupees for any consecutive period of 3 years.
+(a) An investor who holds a valid Occupation Permit for at least 3 years with a minimum annual gross income of at least MUR 15M or the aggregate turnover of his/her company has exceeded 45 million rupees for any consecutive period of 3 years;

-- An investor who invests at least USD 500,000 in a qualifying business activity as per list below:
+(b) An investor who invests at least USD 375,000 in a qualifying business activity as per list below:

 Agro-based industry, Audio-visual, Cinema and Communication, Banking, Construction, Education, Environment-friendly and green energy products, Financial Services, Fisheries and Marine Resources, Freeport, Information Technology, Infrastructure, Insurance, Leisure, Manufacturing, Marina development, Tourism and Warehousing, Initial Public Offerings.

-- A self-employed who holds an Occupation Permit and where the annual income exceeded MUR 3 million for three consecutive years.
+(c) A self-employed who holds an Occupation Permit and where the business income exceeded MUR 3 million for three (3) consecutive years;

-- A professional having a valid Occupation or a Work Permit and whose monthly basic salary exceeded MUR 150,000 for three consecutive years immediately preceding the application.
+(d) A professional having a valid Occupation or a Work Permit for at least 3 years and whose monthly basic salary exceeded MUR 150,000 for three (3) consecutive years immediately preceding the application;

-- A retired non-citizen who has held a Residence Permit for three years and has transferred USD 40,000 annually to his account in a local bank during each of these three years.
+(e) A retired non-citizen who has held a Residence Permit for three years and has transferred USD 54,000 for a period of three years.